RegardsOss/RegardsOss.github.io/_docs/getting-started/plugins.md

 After a new plugin is added to a microservice, you need to restart it.
 To do so, stop and start the microservice as explained in [Regards CLI](/getting-started/cli/)

-Then you can see that the plugin is well installed from the project IHM in the 'microservices' section.
+Then you can see that the plugin is well installed from the project HMI in the 'microservices' section.

 Exemple for list `catalog microservice plugins` :
 > https://regards/admin/project1/microservice/rs-catalog/plugin/list